trallard/JNB_reproducible/Readme.md

 Getting all of the workshop content should be as easy as doing a `git clone` or `git fork` on this repository.

+## Pre-requisites
+- Make sure you have a GitHub account
+- Get a [Travis CI](https://travis-ci.org) account (make sure it is on travis-ci.org)
+-
 ## Setting up the Docker container

 First we need to install Docker